Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R2D89
+Having watched about 20hrs of Udemy videos in the last 24hrs I feel that I am somewhat qualified to dabble with the notion of an api.
+I at least now understand the concept of a restful api, or at least some of the concepts.
+We have models and routes created but now I am trying to shoehorn my knowledge of relational databases into the concept of noSQL and MongoDB.
+It's weird and triky and wholly new again....
+On a positive note, our crack team of front-enders have developed a rather fab looking splash screen.
+I feel as though I will not be shamed on grad day.

+### R2D88
+The first day of the final project and I have been rewarded by a great team - all capable and all have a great work ethic.
+We have settled on the idea of a Makers ping pong live scorer and tournament manager.
+We are visualising Slack integration, statistical animations, as well as a kick live scorer.
+I'm in the back-end team and have somehow been tasked with creating a RESTful api in Node.js
+It's going to be fun.

 ### R2D87
 React has been interesting but puzzling.
 My implementation of the Chitter Frontend challenge has moments of satisfaction but is ultimately a little embarassing.
 What sort of Chitter doesn't let you post tweets?!
 I have a remarkably complex structure for my non-tweeting rendition of twitter.
 I have 12 components and quite a lot of code for not a lot of functionality.
 I suspect I have not actually done React any favours.